chaostoolkit/chaostoolkit-documentation/sources/faq.md

 monitoring.
 If anything, chaos engineering strives for good monitoring for it helps observing the system during the experiment.

-Monitoring surfaces, informs and may even react to confitions in your system.
+Monitoring surfaces, informs and may even react to conditions in your system.
 But this is not answering a question like chaos engineering tries to do.

 ## Why a toolkit?